Mharbulous/QuickChain/README.md

 3. Open your browser to the URL shown (typically `http://localhost:5173`)

-4. Drop `.msg` files onto the drop zone or click to browse
+4. Drop `.msg` files onto the drop zone

 5. View your emails in chronological order